cameronvale88/stegbot/README.md

 The idea is to split a wordlist into smaller wordlists and create a separate process for dictionary attacking each portion of the list.

 Requirements: argparse, sys, concurrent, subprocess.
 Steghide must also be installed.
+Also, this will only run in a linux envrionment.

 To use this program, open a terminal and run: python3 stegbot.py -i inputfile.jpg -o outputfile.jpg -w wordlist